 How to sign in on line with our schedulicity service?
 Here's how to get started...

 Yoga style clothes are perfect - comfortable and not too baggy.
-We encourage the use of sticky socks for a clean and healthy environment.
 Socks are sold at the studio.
 Loose shorts are not recommended as many of the exercises we are on our back with legs up in the air.

-Please arrive no earlier than 15 mins before class.
-Generally, 5-10 mins to get settled in is fine for the first time.
-If there is a class before yours- please wait in the lobby downstairs until the current class exits.
-Thank you.
+Please arrive no earlier than 10 mins before class.
+If there is a class before yours- please wait outside till they have left the building.

 There are two options..